gaoqian310/utility_price_forecast/README.md

-This project is sponsed by SPE Calgary Mentor Program our goal is utilizing historical weather data, power generator data and elecricity price to forcast future electricity price
+This project is sponsored by SPE Calgary Mentor Program our goal is to utilize historical weather data, power generator data and electricity price to forecast future electricity price